meetp5484/Common-Automation-Framework/README.md

 │       │   ├── web/
 │       │   │   └── img.png (auto-generated if screenshot=true in application.properties)
 │       │   └── mobile/
 │       │       └── img.png (auto-generated if screenshot=true in application.properties)
+│       │   ├── desktop/
+│       │       └── img.png (auto-generated if screenshot=true in application.properties)
 ```